jenfurg/BubbleShooter/README.md

  6/2: Leo added awarding of points and making a new row appear after a certain amount of failures.

  6/3: Leo made game over trigger when bubbles reach a certain point.

+ 6/4: Leo rewrote various functions to work with a hexagonal grid instead of a rectangular grid.